About the Journal

 Most academic journals in the field of education focus on institutionalised forms of educational provision, throughout the life-course.
 Other Education looks at education differently.
 Our work enables and enhances movement of education towards the democratic, the autonomous and the socially just.
 How this is done is, with us, open.
 We are open to be different...

-We operate as an international academic journal with peer reviewed papers.
-We offer scholars an opportunity for a a community peer reviewed (not blinded) special issue, where peer review occurs within a known group, including Other Education's editor.
-We embrace also practitioner reports and interesting articles of a non peer reviewed kind in our Other Contributions section.
-We have a book reviews section.
+We operate as an international academic journal with blinded peer reviewed papers.
+Occasionally, by agreement, we also offer scholars an opportunity for a a community peer reviewed (not blinded) special issue, where peer review occurs within a known group.
+We embrace practitioner reports and interesting articles of a non peer reviewed kind in our Other Contributions section, which occasionally carries a Teachers' Voices section.
+We have a Book Reviews section and an Academic Events and Activity section for items of interest, benefit, use and news for our readership.

-So, our focus is the theory, philosophy and practice of educational alternatives.
-Educational alternatives signifies home schooling/home education, de-schooling, democratic schooling, Sudbury, Montessori, Steiner and a wide range of 'other' education and alternative approaches within mainstream practices of education and schooling.
+Our focus is the theory, philosophy and practice of educational alternatives.
+Educational alternatives signifies home schooling/home education, de-schooling, democratic schooling, Sudbury, Montessori, Steiner and a wide range of 'other' education and alternative approaches outsdie of and also within mainstream practices of education and schooling.

 We aim for the cumulative development of knowledge, understanding and scholarship on educational alternatives worldwide.
 Other Education seeks to become a focal point for such work and contribute to the visibility and quality of scholarship on educational alternatives; creating a step-change in mainstream reception of such work.
 The field of practice which will be the focus of contributions is potentially very large and the journal does not wish to create boundaries or limitations.
 The creativity of authors interested to develop conversations is valued both in terms of content but also new and experimental article formats and structuring.
 Other Education is currently an English language journal but if you wish to publish in another language please contact the editor to discuss.
 French, German, Italian are currently possible.